PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/AgendaSection/relatedEvent/variables/relatedEvent.md

 The parent object representing the agenda section.
 It contains information about the agenda section, including the ID of the related event.

+## Returns

+A promise that resolves to the event document found in the database.
+This document represents the event related to the agenda section.

 ## See

  - Event - The Event model used to interact with the events collection in the database.